lyteword/chspurgeon-tod/volume-3/psalm-78.md

 **Verses 17-21.**

-1\.They tempted God's patience; Ps 78:17.
+1\.
+They tempted God's patience; Ps 78:17.

-2\.They tempted God's wisdom; Ps 78:18.
+2\.
+They tempted God's wisdom; Ps 78:18.

-3\.They tempted God's power; Ps 78:19-20.
+3\.
+They tempted God's power; Ps 78:19-20.

-4\.They tempted God's wrath; Ps 78:21. **
+4\.
+They tempted God's wrath; Ps 78:21. **

 —E. G. Gange, of Bristol.

 **Verses 18-21.** The progress of evil.

-1\.They are drawn away by their lust: Ps 78:18.
+1\.
+They are drawn away by their lust: Ps 78:18.

-2\.Lust having conceived bringeth forth sin: Ps 78:19-20.
+2\.
+Lust having conceived bringeth forth sin: Ps 78:19-20.

-3\.Sin being finished bringeth forth death: Ps 78:21.
+3\.
+Sin being finished bringeth forth death: Ps 78:21.

 "Their carcases fell." *C. D.*

 **Verses 21-22.** Evil consequences of unbelief.

-1\.The sin itself: they doubted the ultimate certainty, completeness, and reality of God's salvation from Egypt.
+1\.
+The sin itself: they doubted the ultimate certainty, completeness, and reality of God's salvation from Egypt.

-2\.The aggravation of it: the object of it was God; they who entertained it were God's people: The aids to faith were overlooked: "though."
+2\.
+The aggravation of it: the object of it was God; they who entertained it were God's people: The aids to faith were overlooked: "though."

-3\.What it led them to; inward sin—Ps 78:18; outward sin—Ps 78:19, etc.
+3\.
+What it led them to; inward sin—Ps 78:18; outward sin—Ps 78:19, etc.

-4\.What it brought upon them; Ps 78:21.
+4\.
+What it brought upon them; Ps 78:21.
 Fiery serpents, etc. *C. D.*

 **Verse 25.** Different kinds of food.
 Beast's food, Lu 15:16.
 Sinners' food, Ho 4:8.
 Formalists' food, Ho 12:1.
 Saints' food, Jer 15:16 Joh 6:53-57.
 Angels' food.
 Christ's food, Joh 4:34. *C. D.*